CFA Society India Hosts the 9th Value Investing Pioneers Summit (VIPS) - The Tribune

-New Delhi [India], November 24: CFA Society India hosted the landmark 9th Value Investing Pioneers Summit (VIPS) in Delhi recently.
+New Delhi, Delhi, India – Business Wire India CFA Society India hosted the landmark 9th Value Investing Pioneers Summit (VIPS) in Delhi recently.
 The summit focused on enduring principles of value investing and importance of continuous learning through shared wisdom and practitioner insights.
-The conference featured a diverse set of sessions, including insights on navigating market trends by studying macro trends, perspectives on long-term investing from a mutual fund manager's lens, contrarian investing and a discussion on applying common-sense principles in the evolving era of AI.
+The conference featured a diverse set of sessions, including insights on navigating market trends by studying macro trends, perspectives on long-term investing from a mutual fund manager’s lens, contrarian investing and a discussion on applying common-sense principles in the evolving era of AI.

 The day kickstarted with opening remarks from Margaret Franklin, CFA, President and CEO of CFA Institute expressing gratitude to CFA Society India and acknowledging India’s emergence as one of the largest and most dynamic markets for CFA Institute.
 She highlighted the growing sophistication of India’s investment ecosystem and the rising demand for ethically grounded, well educated professionals.
 She reaffirmed the Institute’s commitment to upholding the highest standards of ethics, professional learning, and research especially as technology and AI continue to reshape the landscape of investment decision making.